Saikat-Dass/Statistical_Analysis_on_Retail_Sales_Using_Hypothesis_Testing/README.md

 <h2>Conclusion :</h2>

-This project demonstrates how hypothesis testing techniques such as T-Test, Chi-Square, ANOVA, and Tukey HSD can be used to extract meaningful business insights from retail sales data.
+This project demonstrates how hypothesis testing techniques such as T-Test, Chi-Square Test, ANOVA Test and Tukey's HSD Test can be used to extract meaningful business insights from retail sales data.

-The analysis highlights how statistical methods can support decision-making in pricing strategies, regional performance evaluation, and business optimization.
+The analysis highlights how statistical methods can support decision-making in pricing strategies, regional performance evaluation and business optimization.

-This project strengthens skills in data analysis, statistical thinking, and real-world business problem solving using Python.
+This project strengthens skills in data analysis, statistical thinking and real-world business problem solving using Python.